mms-gianni/jira-monitoringtickets/README.md

 ```

 copy the perl script to the right place and make shure its executable.
-Edit the credential variabls in the beginning of the scrip.
+Edit the credential variables in the beginning of the script.
 ```
 cp jiraplugin.pl /usr/lib/cgi-bin/icinga/jiraplugin.pl
 chmod +x /usr/lib/cgi-bin/icinga/jiraplugin.pl